rogerallen/trove/README.md

 When you adjust the dials in the panel, you affect atoms in the clojure environment.
 Dereference the atoms to access the values.
-The atoms are: `K1, K2, K3, K4, M, B`.
+The atoms are: `K1, K2, K3, K4, S, B`.
 Dials can be customized for your particular application.
 See `interfacePanelInit()` in `resources/public/js/trove.js`.